JessicaDeCunha/Hypothesis_Testing_in_Python/Stationary Tests/Augmented Dicket-Fuller Unit Root Test/Augmented Dickey-Fuller Unit Root Test.md

 # Augmented Dickey-Fuller Unit Root Test

-Tests whether a time series has a unit root, e.g. has a trend or more generally is autoregressive.
+The Augmented Dickey-Fuller test determines whether a time series has a unit root.
+The intuition behind a unit root test is that it determines how strongly a time series is defined by a trend.

 ## Assumptions